sarathsreedharan/icaps2024.github.io/content/summerschool.md

 ### Costs and Financial Aid

-We expect that registration fees will be around 950 CAD (subject to change).
-These do however include board and lodging, see below.
+The registration fees are 950 CAD.
+They include board and lodging, see below.
 Note that travel costs (for flights or any transport means to travel to the Banff Centre) are *not* part of the registration fees, so you will have to finance this on your own.

 We will provide a small number of financial aids, which cover parts or all of the registration fees for a few selected participants (the application form allows you to apply for this).